NUMBER OF PLAYERS

 - Innings—A regulation game shall consist of seven innings; in the event of rain or darkness, 4 complete innings or 30+ minutes of game time constitutes a regulation game in the regular season.
 In the playoffs, only 4 complete innings shall constitute as a regulation game.

-- Time Limit—1 hour, no new inning shall start after 55 minutes.
+- Time Limit—1 hour.
+No new inning shall begin after 55-minutes

 - Mercy Rule—A game is complete when a team is leading by 20 runs after 3 innings